mdmcoin/mdmdex/dex/README_DOCKER.md

 -ti wavesplatform/matcher-node:latest
 ```

 Worth to note here that we specified container name by means of `--name matcher-node`.
-This name will be used as a link to Matcher Node during start of Matcher Server and also in Matcher Server setting `waves.dex.waves-blockchain-client.grpc.target`.
+This name will be used as a link to Matcher Node during start of Matcher Server and also in Matcher Server setting `TN.dex.waves-blockchain-client.grpc.target`.

 #### Running Matcher Server
 ```